J-C-B/freenas_splunk/README.md

 ###System Info

-This Dashboard contains information on the freenas system(s)
+This Dashboard contains information on the FreeNAS system(s)

 ![Example Dashboard](https://static.dyp.im/gKpG2D91QX/62eb965b0f5b06c26b89d52beaa078e5.png)

 ##Inputs

 ###.SH
-There are several .sh scripts in /TA-SH_files_for_freenas directory that need to be placed on a persistent dataset on the freenas server with a cron job associated with them, set to run every few minutes.
+There are several .sh scripts in /TA-SH_files_for_FreeNAS directory that need to be placed on a persistent dataset on the FreeNAS server with a cron job associated with them, set to run every few minutes.

 https://doc.freenas.org/9.3/freenas_tasks.html